 The Library has a collection of more than 15,000 items comprising books, periodicals, DVDs, CDs, pamphlets, and curriculum materials.
-The periodicals collection is limited but many abstracts and journals are on-line through an online database of full text articles.
-Access to the physical holdings of the VCC library may be searched at https://www.galepages.com/cana89207/ebooks.
+The periodicals collection is limited but many abstracts and journals are online through an online database of full-text articles.

-The library collections consist of the circulating collection, the Textbook Reference Collection, the Reference collection, the Thomas G. Bender collections and the Rare Book Collection.
+The library collections consist of the circulating collection, the Textbook Reference Collection, the Reference collection, the Thomas G. Bender collections, and the Rare Book Collection.
 The Computer Lab is also housed within the library along with a small study area.